lauren-west/cs124/docs/design.md

 - ✨CSS Magic ✨

 #### LAB 2
-- Added a prompt - used for "Add List", "Add Task", "Delete/Edit List", and "Delete/Edit Task" features.
+- Added a prompt - used for "Add List", "Add Task", "Edit List", and "Edit Task" features.
-- Created a pencil-edit icon, upon click prompts user to edit/delete the element.
+- Created a pencil-edit icon, upon click prompts user to edit the element.
+- Added a delete button next to List and Task elements
 - Added a back button to allow users to go back a page.
-- Completed tasks remain visible for 500ms prior to disappearing.
+- Completed tasks go down to a completed task section.

 ## Challenges We Faced